 Cleaning Lightroom Duplicate Photos Verdict

 It is great that Adobe provides the LUA scripting language.
 It makes it possible to extend the features of Lightroom and develop plugins.
 Unfortunately, the LUA script is not powerful enough to create duplicate image cleaner plugins.
 The two plugins that we tested provided moderate results and did not help to perform a complete duplicate cleanup.
 Using even a common free duplicate finder tool is much safer as it compares the file content rather than just the EXIF times and dates.
-The best thing to do in order to delete similar and duplicate photos in Lightroom is to use a dedicated Windows tool.
-Read our 15 Best Duplicate Photo Finders review article to make your choice and find the one that suits your needs best.
+The best thing to do to delete similar and duplicate photos in Lightroom is to use a dedicated Windows tool.
+Read our Best Duplicate Photo Finders review article to make your choice and find the one that suits your needs best.
+If you need a general-purpose duplicate cleaner check the Best Duplicate File Finders article.

 To stay on the safe side and avoid deleting important photos, always review the photos that you will delete and do not trust the automatic selection.